Budapestby VisitCity Guides

 Stunning Parliament views reward visitors during the scenic 15-minute bridge crossing

-Connecting Budapest's Two Sides
+Connecting Two Different Worlds

-The Chain Bridge serves as more than a river crossing; it's the symbolic and practical link between two distinct halves of Budapest.
-The Pest side, where the bridge meets Széchenyi István Square (formerly Roosevelt Square), represents the city's commercial and political heart.
-Here you'll find the Hungarian Academy of Sciences, the Art Nouveau masterpiece Gresham Palace (now a Four Seasons Hotel), and easy access to the bustling Váci Street shopping district.
+The Chain Bridge does more than just cross the river.
+It connects two completely different parts of Budapest.
+On the Pest side, where the bridge meets Széchenyi István Square (they used to call it Roosevelt Square), you're in the commercial and political center.
+You'll find the Hungarian Academy of Sciences, the beautiful Art Nouveau Gresham Palace (now a Four Seasons Hotel), and you can easily walk to Váci Street for shopping.

 Elevated view of Chain Bridge spanning Danube with Parliament building and Budapest skyline